AndrewLuyt/accelerometer-predictions/README.md

 exercise form based on readings from accelerometers on the body & dumbbell while performing the exercise.

+# Summary of Results

+Using linear discriminant analysis (LDA) we created a model with predictive accuracy of 73%.
+This did not match the original researchers' benchmark of 78.5%.

+Finding that the data were not well-suited to the assumptions of LDA we were able to build a random forest model with predictive **accuracy of 99.6%**, and a boosted tree model with **accuracy of 99.5%**

 # The dataset

 19623 observations over 160 variables, mostly features created from accelerometer